nmalitz/DiceGame/readme.md

 4. Input the following command `source env/bin/activate`

 ## Download Dependencies
-While in the virtual environment setup in the previous section, enter the following command `pip3 install flask flask-sqlalchemy`
+While in the virtual environment setup in the previous section, enter the following command `pip3 install flask flask-sqlalchemy gunicorn`

 ## Create/Populate Database
 1. From the project folder open an instance of Terminal in VS Code.